Secrets Management

 Creating Effective Secret Names

-Secrets should have descriptive names that follow these conventions:
+Secrets should have descriptive names that follow these conventions:- Use snake_case formatting

 - Begin with a letter and contain only alphanumeric characters and underscores